Donkey Kong (character): Analysis

 Donkey Kong has been described as a parody of King Kong; their similarities sparked the 1983 Universal v.
 Nintendo lawsuit.

 Donkey Kong has been described as a parody of King Kong, with Hernandez writing that the original game "was almost a mockery of the premise" of the first King Kong film.
 Whereas King Kong is fearsome, Donkey Kong is silly and foolish.
-In the 1983 Universal City Studios, Inc. v.
+In the Universal City Studios, Inc. v.
 Nintendo Co., Ltd. lawsuit, Universal alleged that Donkey Kong violated its King Kong trademark.
-Robert W. Sweet ruled it was unlikely that anyone would confuse the two, as Donkey Kong was "farcical, childlike and nonsexual" compared to King Kong, "a ferocious gorilla in quest of a beautiful woman".
+The judge Robert W. Sweet ruled it was unlikely that anyone would confuse the two, as Donkey Kong was "farcical, childlike and nonsexual" compared to King Kong, "a ferocious gorilla in quest of a beautiful woman".
 He noted stark contrasts between King Kong, who goes on bloody rampages and viciously attacks foes, and Donkey Kong, who bounces and struts to taunt the player and uses humorous obstacles such as cement tubs and pies.

 The original Donkey Kong features a simple damsel in distress narrative with traditional gender roles, which Miyamoto reused in his Super Mario and Legend of Zelda games.
 Donkey Kong, hypermasculine and brutish, kidnaps the passive Pauline, who must be rescued by the "appropriately masculine" hero, Mario.
 However, due to the cyclical gameplay, the masculine Mario is unsuccessful in defeating the hypermasculine Donkey Kong, who always recaptures Pauline.
-The Western New England University professor Edward Wesp found this makes Donkey Kong similar to the Looney Tunes character Road Runner, with Mario akin to the perpetually failing Wile E. Coyote.
+The Western New England University professor Edward Wesp found this makes Donkey Kong similar to the Looney Tunes character Road Runner, and Mario akin to the perpetually failing Wile E. Coyote.
 Wesp writes that Mario's "determination and skill... will, in the end, fail to overcome [Donkey Kong]'s brutish power".